daniel-rusu/pods4k/immutable-arrays/BENCHMARKS.md

 ![Memory Layout of immutable arrays](./resources/benchmarks/map.png)

-Lists and regular arrays incur additional overhead as they accumulate values in an ArrayList.
-This repeatedly checks for sufficient list capacity as each element is added.
-Transformations on immutable arrays generate immutable arrays avoiding the ArrayList overhead.
-Additionally, immutable arrays operate on the 8 primitive types directly without incurring the memory and performance overhead of auto-boxing and unboxing that lists introduce.
+Immutable Arrays are faster than lists or regular arrays because they produce Immutable Arrays in order to maintain immutability.
+This skips the list capacity check for each element and also avoids auto-boxing when transforming elements into one of the 8 primitive types.

 ![Memory Layout of immutable arrays](./resources/benchmarks/flatmap.png)

-Note that regular arrays are slightly slower than lists here because the Kotlin standard library doesn't have a `flatMap` function that operates on nested arrays.
-We used `elements.flatMap { it.nestedRegularArray.asList() }` as the most efficient alternative for regular arrays since `asList()` returns a wrapper without copying the backing array.
+Note that `flatMap` on regular nested arrays is slightly slower than lists because the Kotlin standard library doesn't have an overload for that.
+We used `elements.flatMap { it.nestedRegularArray.asList() }`as the most efficient alternative since `asList()` returns a wrapper without copying the backing array.

 ![Memory Layout of immutable arrays](./resources/benchmarks/partition.png)